Lacrosse sixes: History

 On May 18, 2021, World Lacrosse announced a version of field lacrosse that would be formally known as "World Lacrosse Sixes".
 Sixes was developed in order to reduce barriers to entry for lacrosse (such as cost and field size), encourage global growth, and to fit within the framework of future Olympic participation.
 World Lacrosse has also stated that the format would provide more parity in international lacrosse.

 The format's first use at a major international sporting event came at the 2022 World Games in Birmingham, Alabama.

 In 2023, lacrosse sixes was added to the program of the 2028 Summer Olympics in Los Angeles, marking the first time any variety of lacrosse has been a medal event since 1908.
 Lacrosse sixes' Olympic inclusion parallels that of rugby sevens and 3x3 basketball, also smaller-scale versions of established sports.

 In 2026, the first world championship events in lacrosse sixes will be held for both men and women.
 World Lacrosse has also announced plans for an annual Sixes World Series held across different continents.

 Beginning in 2023, the Premier Lacrosse League has run a lacrosse sixes event known as the Championship Series.

 Women's Lacrosse League is a professional women's league that will play lacrosse sixes beginning in 2025.

+Major League Sixes is an annual competition in Australia.